-Today, Dan, Michael and Chris work very closely to maintain the quality and consistency of the entire Kosta Browne experience.
+Today, Dan, Michael, and Chris work very closely to maintain the quality and consistency of the entire Kosta Browne experience.

-The particular Kosta Brown chardonnay has its own rich history as this was first year that the winery produced a white.
+The particular Kosta Brown chardonnay has its own rich history as this was the first year that the winery produced a white.
 Here is a bit more of their story, again directly from the Kosta Brown website: Kosta Browne’s first Chardonnay, ‘One Sixteen’ is named after the Gravenstein Highway 116 which cuts through the town of Sebastopol and defines the border of Green Valley, a Chardonnay and Pinot Noir Mecca in the Russian River Valley.
 The 2009 vintage is sourced from Martinelli’s Zio Tony Vineyard, which is located along this highway and in the heart of the Russian River Valley appellation.
 The site has a superb micro-climate, offering just the right amount of warmth during the day and very cool nights, which leads to intensely focused wine with strong natural acidity.

 As a closing note, only 290 cases were made.
-I hope you are fortunate enough to try this outstanding chardonnay.
+I hope you are fortunate enough to try this outstanding Chardonnay.
 I also compared this vintage side by side with Martinelli’s 2009, Zio Tony Vineyard and there were no resemblances.
-The Martinelli was respectable, but did not even come close to the Kosta Browne.
+The Martinelli was respectable but did not even come close to the Kosta Browne.
 It really goes to show you what a winemaker can do with blending and barreling of grapes from the same harvest.